Ayophillips/Daily-coding-challenge/README.md

-# leetcode-daily-challenge
+# daily-coding-challenges
-This is a repository for Leet code challenges i've solved
+This is a repository for daily coding challenges i've solved